 The RICAS English language arts assessment asks students to read literary and informational texts as well as to write effectively when analyzing text.
 It is comprised of two sessions for students in grades 3-8.
 Within each session, students will read either a single text or a pairing or tripling of texts and then answer questions associated with the texts.
 Students will be expected to write a short response or essay associated with the texts.

 Sessions/Testing Time for English Language Arts

-Session 1: 120-150 minutes recommended testing time Session 2: 90-120 minutes recommended testing time
+Session 1 and Session 2: 120-150 minutes recommended testing time per session

 Mathematics